rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

-Extensive technical documentation of all the module ressources is shown here :ref:`digraphs-label` .
+For more information about its resources, see the technical documentation of the :ref:`digraphs-label` .

 Back to :ref:`Tutorial-label`